MicrosoftDocs/visualstudio-docs/docs/data-tools/add-code-to-tableadapters-in-n-tier-applications.md

 ---
-title: Add code to TableAdapters in n-tier applications
+title: Add code to ADO.NET TableAdapters in n-tier .NET Framework applications
 description: Add code to ADO.NET table adapters in n-tier applications.
 Create a partial class file for TableAdapter and add code to it (instead of to DatasetName.DataSet.Designer). ms.date: 11/04/2016 ms.topic: how-to